Clem D’Orazio, Lacrosse Director and Men’s Prep Head Coach email@example.com

-Taylor Milburn, Women’s Prep Assistant Coach
+Taylor Milburn, Women’s Prep Head Coach

 Being a part of the concurrent education program at the University Of Ontario Institute Of Technology, Taylor graduated with an Honours Bachelor of Science and Bachelor of Education.
 Taylor has competed at a high level in a variety of sports and is currently still involved in competitive lacrosse for the Whitby Rush in the summer.
 Taylor began playing box lacrosse when she was 12 years old and over the years had the opportunity of taking on a leadership role on many of her teams.
 As a player, Taylor has won multiple provincial championships with Whitby Minor Lacrosse as well as a National Championship with Team Ontario.
 In addition to her box lacrosse experience, Taylor played field lacrosse at the OUA level as she was a part of her university’s varsity lacrosse team.